 14 Reasons World War I Happened (And Four Things That Could Have Stopped It)

 For the past few years, Erik Sass has been covering the events that led to World War I exactly 100 years later.
-As we approach the 100th anniversary of The Great War, here's a look back at how we got here.
+Here's a look back at how we got here.

 In mid-June 1914, Europeans were preparing for a beautiful summer.
 In the mansions of the mighty, servants covered the furniture and packed heaps of luggage for a season at country retreats, while ordinary folks looked forward to holidays at the seaside, hiking in the mountains, and long afternoons at beer gardens or bistros.
 Behind the scenes, however, on June 16, 1914, German Chancellor Bethmann-Hollweg wrote to the German ambassador to Britain, Prince Lichnowsky, warning “any insignificant conflict of interests between Russia and Austria-Hungary may set the torch of war alight.”
 Within a matter of weeks his prediction came true.
 But was the Great War inevitable?